 After all that food talk, you’re probably wondering, “didn’t you eat lunch?”
 And shame on you.
 You know I would never skip a meal!
 But lunch and post-breakfast-not-quite-lunch meals were at the breweries…because…

 Grand Rapids is Beer City USA

-Not only that Michigan is the 3rd largest producer of apples, so hello great ciders!
-The largest producing region in the world for the Montmorency tart cherries (a cherry grown in Canada, France, and the US), hello cherry ciders, and cherry-flavored beer!
+Michigan is also the 3rd largest producer of apples, so hello great ciders!
+It’s the largest producing region in the world for the Montmorency tart cherries (a cherry grown in Canada, France, and the US) – hello cherry ciders and cherry-flavored beer!
 And they make great kombucha.
 What is not to like?

 There are over 80+ breweries in Grand Rapids, so obviously we couldn’t get to them all, but here are the highlights:

 Yes.
 We ordered all of those beers and ciders and kombuchas!
 But hey!
 There were 5 of us!
 And we had just ridden our bikes from downtown.
 That’s thirsty work.
 And darn it!
 It’s hard to choose!